Previous Page Next Page

 Before assigning the report in IMPACT for review by the program director, the caseworker and supervisor enter all contacts supporting the closure into the intake report.

-2155.6 Reports of Abuse or Neglect That Require Program Administrator Approval for Closure
+2155.6 Reports of Abuse or Neglect that Require Program Administrator Approval for Closure

 Approvals from both a program director and a program administrator are required to close an intake report as Priority None (PN), if the following apply: